ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 ### Day 4
 >[!success] 15-12-2023
 - I'm getting so bored in free time, as there isn't much to do other than just learn more things or watch some anime.
 But, I don't want to just watch anime so, I'm spending that time reading things.
 Which is awesome!

+### Day 5
+>[!success] 16-12-2023

+- I think, I'm getting used to this.
+I did visit YouTube to find a podcast, but that was it, didn't watch videos there.
+So far, so good.